 Benji Hart performs poetry and spoken word, exploring the themes of Blackness, queerness, femmeness, and the histories of resistance that link them.
 They are a longtime street dancer, with a background in a range of improvisational styles, including vogue, hip hop, and bomba.

-In addition to individual poetry and movement works, they are the author of several short one-person performance pieces.
+In addition to individual poetry and movement works, they are the author of several solo performance pieces.
 More detailed information about their on-stage work is listed below:

 Dancer As Insurgent

-In this one-person piece, Benji Hart explores the art form of vogue as a tool for radical social transformation.
-Through improvised movement and original spoken word, they trace the form’s roots back to its inception in Riker’s Island prison, grounding it in a history of queer struggle, and insisting that vogue is not only a source of individual empowerment, but a portal for revolutionary social and political reimaginings.
+Dancer As Insurgent explores the art form of vogue as a tool for radical social transformation.
+Through improvised movement and original spoken word, the piece traces the form’s roots back to its inception in Riker’s Island prison, grounding it in a history of queer struggle, and insisting that vogue is not only a source of individual empowerment, but a portal for revolutionary social and political reimaginings.

 Movement & spoken word